h4md153v63n/DefenSec/1/02_CCDA.md

 # [Cyber Defence Analyst [CCDA]](https://cyberwarfare.live/product/cyber-defence-analyst-ccda/)
+The Cyber Defence Analyst [CCDA] certification equips professionals with the essential skills and knowledge to safeguard digital assets against cyber threats.
+Through comprehensive training, candidates learn to detect, analyze, and respond to cyber attacks effectively, bolstering organizational defenses and ensuring resilience in the face of evolving cybersecurity challenges.

 + Perform Threat Detection & Its Investigation over the suspected phishing, web-based, network-based, and host-centric attacks
 + Conduct an investigation utilizing numerous defensive solutions like incident response, network monitoring, SIEM, FIM etc.
 + Comprehend the entirety of the organization’s cyber-defense strategy and tactical approaches.